AOL83/RPSLS/README.md

 * [Google](http://google.com) 👏

-* [Online Convert](https://image.online-convert.com/convert-to-webp) - used to convert images from jpeg to webp for better performance nice 😁.
+* [Online Convert](https://image.online-convert.com/convert-to-webp) - used to convert images for better performance nice 😁.

 * [Tinypng](https://tinypng.com/) used to compress images for better performance 😊.